Michelle-Lee/Pathfinding-Visualization/README.md

 * The second click on a tile sets an end point
 * Dragging the mouse creates walls/obstacles
 * Press the **Start** button to begin the pathfinding.
+* NOTE: the animation speed can be sped up, but was reduced for demonstration purposes

 ![main-demo](demo/AStar_Demo.gif)